Smoothieware/SmoothieV2-LPC/README.md

 Currently runs on Bambino boards and V2 Prime Alpha proto boards.

+It is currently being used to control a Delta 3D printer, and has been used to control a CNC laser.

 Firmware/... is for Smoothie firmware code and Test Units

 Currently uses the following toolchain..